Vault

 Failing credential refresh for Snowflake DB secrets engine key pair authentication

-Users using keypair authentication with Snowflake databases may receive errors due to improper credential refreshes and stale connections in the connection pool.
+Users using keypair or username and password authentication with Snowflake databases may receive errors due to improper credential refreshes and stale connections in the connection pool.
 When two or more concurrent operations occur, Vault tries to reuse an idle connection from the pool and the request fails due to session timeout in the Snowflake database.

 Recommendation